Sunday, September 24, 2017

 After the first shock waves of the 2008 crash passed, the wealthy regained their wealth quickly.
 The middle class, which had already been struggling to maintain its place, keeps falling further behind.
 We really did bail out the rich more than the poor did.

 Returning to the national debt: if we don't pay it down, our country's ability to borrow money will be impacted negatively.
 We will have to pay more interest to borrow money.
 One prong in paying down the national debt involves raising taxes on the wealthy.
 We could someday leave our children or grandchildren with the harsh austerity measures of Greece.
 This would hit the middle harder than the wealthy at first, of course.
-Over time, though, as the middle was squeezed more and could not be extended personal credit in the way it has been, they will not be able to support the wealthy through buying from the companies and corporations of the wealthy as much.
+Over time, though, as the middle was squeezed more and could not be extended personal credit in the way it has been, they would not be able to support the wealthy through buying from the companies and corporations of the wealthy as much.
 (I have also made this point elsewhere.)

 The wealthy either outright own or own more stock in corporations that damage or negatively affect the environment.
 Frequently, these companies/corporations would rather pay fines than fix the problems that hurt the environment or workers.
 So we all get saddled with the eventual costs of clean-up or medical bills.
 (The corporation may pay some costs in lost productivity.)
 While corporations pay part of the clean-up costs, we need an active Environmental Protection Agency (EPA) to make this happen.
 This costs money.
 As the wealthy are profiting more from corporations, it seems "fair" to make them pay a larger share in ensuring the negative impact is limited or addressed.